elenderg/PAL-1000/instruções de compilação.md

 `If the locus is nil, put the existing type's locus into the locus. \ point the error to a type in the source code, not a generated type`

-`abort with "I think I've seen this '_" then the name then "_' type somewhere before; it must be a duplicate._" and the locus.`
+`abort with "I think I've seen this '" then the name then "' type somewhere before; it must be a duplicate." and the locus.`

 52. This is a little premature, but the abort in the above routine calls another abort routine that needs a little help from the three guys below, so we need to put them back, too: